Photography

 • Recording habitat and historic features

 Most of my photography is done outdoors in natural light.
-I have not really been interested in taking photographs of people.
-I much prefer things in the natural world.
 I have a particular liking for macro work.
 What sets me apart is I am not a photographer that takes pictures of wildlife but a wildlife expert that takes pictures of wildlife.
 A bit like a chef that has a side hustle of food photography.
 I know what I am taking a picture of.
 I know interesting behaviour when I see it and I can usually interpret it at the time.
-If I am not sure I have the knowledge to just look it up.
 The technical aspects of photography I am learning all the time.
 I suspect I will never stop learning.

 Equipment